oyvhov/Tunet/README.md

 ## � Summary

-Midttunet consolidates household telemetry and control into a single, easy-to-use dashboard.
+NoName consolidates household telemetry and control into a single, easy-to-use dashboard.
 It aggregates data from smart meters, thermostats, EV chargers, and sensors to visualize consumption trends, optimize energy usage based on price signals, and provide quick access to device controls.
 The UI focuses on clarity and real-time updates so users can make informed decisions about energy and comfort.

 ## 🖼️ Screenshots & Features